 Memorial Medal of Tree of Peace

-Servare et Manere expresses the gratitude by awarding a Memorial Medal of Tree of Peace, which may be granted to personalities, who are personally involved in planting, or people and governmental or non-governmental organizations who have made a contribution to spreading ideas of understanding and union among nations, as well as have made a contribution to the spreading and implementation of the project.
+By awarding a Memorial Medal of Tree of Peace, Servare et Manere expresses the gratitude which may be granted to personalities, who are personally involved in planting, or people and governmental or non-governmental organizations who have made a extraordinary contribution to spreading ideas of understanding and union among nations, as well as have made a contribution to the spreading and implementation of the project.
 This award is also given for significant environmental merits leading to sustainable development of human society and use of natural resources.
+The award may also be awarded for contribution to interfaith dialogue.
 It is the only and at the same time the highest award that can also be awarded in memoriam.
-The number of laureates is limited to 60 people including organizations.
-Laureates are included in a special register.
+The number of laureates is limited to 60 people including organizations and laureates are included in a special register.
 The award was established on January 1, 2020.
 The Memorial Medal of the Tree of Peace is awarded usually on 28 September, on the anniversary of the establishment of the project, or in exceptional cases.
 The Medal is struck from copper and its diameter is 40 mm and the ribbon is 38 mm wide.
-The award is divided into men’s and women’s variant.
-The laureate can be awarded by the Medal in a Special class with rubies for an exceptional merit.
-Post-nominal initials placed after a laureate’s name: MMTP.
+On the reverse side is the serial number of the Medal.
+The award is divided into gentlemen’s and ladies’s variants.
+The laureate can be awarded by the Medal in a Special class with rubies for exceptional merits.

 Friend of Peace